A Pragmatic VLA Foundation Model: Experiments

 \subsubsection{Hardware Platforms}

-We conduct experiments across 3 distinct robotic platforms: AgileX, Agibot G1 and Galaxea R1Pro.
+We conduct experiments across 4 distinct robotic platforms: AgileX, Agibot G1 Galaxea R1Pro and Leju KUAVO 4 Pro.
 All three embodiments feature a dual-arm configuration equipped with parallel-jaw grippers.
 To ensure robust perception, each robot is outfitted with multiple cameras: two wrist-mounted cameras and a head-mounted camera to capture an egocentric, human-eye perspective.
 All tasks are tabletop-based, with the embodiment's chassis and waist securely fixed in place.